Sex selection at a glance

 The reasons for selecting a particular sex are based on personal preferences.
 Some cultures have a predisposition toward male children, particularly in the first child.
 On the other hand, some people desire female offspring.
 Some fathers are keen to have a son and experience that male bond, others may wish to have a daughter.
 Some couples may have lost a child and wish to have another child of the same sex.

-Some individuals who need IVF in order to become pregnant will use PGD to decrease the chance of miscarriage by screening for genetic abnormalities.
+Some individuals who need IVF in order to become pregnant will use PGD or PGS (preimplantation genetic screening) to decrease the chance of miscarriage by screening for genetic abnormalities.
 Parents may choose to be informed about the embryo’s sex at this time and to select an embryo of a certain sex.

 Hopeful parents may also use sex selection to prevent the birth of children affected by certain sex linked genetic disorders.
+These diseases include hemophilia, muscular dystrophy and fragile-X syndrome.
 Many genetic disorders, including muscular dystrophy, are more likely to affect males.
 Sex selection allows couples to choose female or unaffected male embryos in order to prevent the risk of these genetic disorders in their children.
+Preconception screening for genetic disorders can help patients determine if gender selection would be beneficial.

 Smaller families, delayed families